In China, property promotions add to price correction concerns

 Hong Kong-listed developer Agile has offered discounts of more than 40 percent at a project in the second-tier city of Changzhou in the east of the country, according to private consultancy CRIC.

 “A proper correction would be beneficial to all.
-Even we developers don’t want to see such high prices because a sudden surge in prices must come with risks,” said Liu Zhuogen, executive director at Tonic Industries Holdings Ltd (0978.HK), a unit of mainland developer China Merchants Property Development 000024.SZ.
+Even we developers don’t want to see such high prices because a sudden surge in prices must come with risks,” said Liu Zhuogen, executive director at Tonic Industries Holdings Ltd, a unit of mainland developer China Merchants Property Development.

 “A correction in some parts of the country is appropriate.”